 With a background specializing in making golf operations profitable, Keith will be working closely with Bob Cooke and the Board of Directors to establish programs designed to bring stability to the fiscal operations of the course and club, as well as providing world-class levels of service for members and guests.
 He will also be instituting various levels of instruction, designed to introduce the game to new players, no matter their age; junior programs to grow the game at the youth level; and conduct various clinics and discussion groups to address every level of player here at The Ridges.

 The Golf Center is happy to have back Joey Hanan.
 You all know Joey, and the experience he brings to the operation.
-And we also have a few new faces, Paula Fischer and Alan Hulsey.
-Paula has been involved in golf at different levels here and around the world, and you will love her willingness to go the extra mile, plus her personality lights up the room.
-Alan brings a wealth of knowledge in many areas, and his enthusiasm to work for the membership here at The Ridges will be evident to everyone he comes in contact with.
+And we also have a new face, Georgie Connors.
+You will love her willingness to go the extra mile, plus her personality lights up the room.

 We are extremely proud to have Betty Applegarth continue as Accounting Manager.
 As the club has grown, Betty has handled the difficult job of accurately sorting out the finances, and we are blessed to have her and the job she does.
 She has worked tirelessly to make the transition of the club operations as smooth as possible, and as you all know, she is complete in her efforts to handle the difficult job of accounting for every area of the club.